Adams220/Quiz-Night/README.md

 <hr>
 <br>

--The score page displays the user's score.
+- The score page displays the user's score.
--Restart button helps the user to restart the quiz instead of refreshing the browser.
+- Restart button helps the user to restart the quiz instead of refreshing the browser.
 <br>

 ![image for history](/assets/images/Screenshot%20(308).png)